All of our current vacancies are shown in this section. To apply, please use our application forms below. CV’s will not be accepted.

 Please note that the most important duty of any governor is to attend meetings of the governing body and you should be sure that you are committed and available to do this before applying.
 At Health Futures UTC the governing body meets 4 times per year.
 Meetings usually start around 4:00pm.

 If you have further queries or would like more information about becoming a parent member please contact Mrs Ruth Umerah, Principal, on the number at the top of this letter.
-Alternatively please contact the Chair of Governors, Professor Linda Lang by emailing our admin email account at: email@example.com.
+Alternatively please contact the Chair of Governors, Professor Michelle Shaw by emailing our admin email account at: email@example.com.

-If you wish to nominate yourself as a parent governor then please complete the enclosed form and return it to Annette Guest, Health Futures UTC, 350 High Street, West Bromwich, B70 8DJ as soon as possible.
+If you wish to nominate yourself as a parent governor then please complete the enclosed Parent nomination form and return it to Annette Guest, Health Futures UTC, 350 High Street, West Bromwich, B70 8DJ by noon on Friday 29 November 2019.
 If necessary, an election will be held and further details will be sent in due course.

 Post: Exam Invigilator